Frederick Claude Stern: Botanical and horticultural achievements

 Stern collected plants between 1900 and 1910, working with Reginald Farrer, Frank Ludlow, Joseph Rock, and George Sherriff.
 In 1914 he financially participated in a plant collecting expedition by Farrer and William Purdom to Yunnan and Kansu.
 He cultivated some of the novelties collected in Yunnan and Gansu in his garden at Highdown.
 Other plant hunters sent new plants to Stern, and he acquired an extensive collection of plants from Veitch & Son in 1912.
-Over the years, Stern introduced many new plants to the garden and created new hybrids of Berberis, Eremurus, hellebore, lily, Magnolia, rose and snowdrop, among which Magnolia 'Highdownensis' (probable cultivar of M. wilsonii), rambler roses 'Coral' (a triploid R. sinowilsonii hybrid), 'Weddingday' (1950, R. sinowilsonii hybrid), and Rosa ×highdownensis (1928, R. moyesii hybrid).
+Over the years, Stern introduced many new plants to the garden and created new hybrids of Berberis, Eremurus, hellebore, lily, Magnolia, rose and snowdrop, among which Magnolia 'Highdownensis' (probable cultivar of M. wilsonii), rambler roses 'Coral' (a triploid R. sinowilsonii hybrid), 'Wedding Day' (1950, R. sinowilsonii hybrid), and Rosa ×highdownensis (1928, R. moyesii hybrid).
 He is also the author that first described the snowdrop Galanthus rizehensis.
 Herbarium specimens of some of the plants from Highdown Gardens are kept at the Natural History Museum, London.

 He was awarded the Victoria Medal of Honour by the Royal Horticultural Society in 1941.
 In the same year, he was awarded by The British Iris Society, the Foster Memorial Plaque (named after Sir Michael Foster).

 He was chairman of the John Innes Horticultural Institute from 1947 to 1961, vice-president of the Royal Horticultural Society in 1962 and vice-president and treasurer of the Linnean Society from 1941 to 1958.
 Stern was knighted in 1956 for his services to horticulture.

 Several plants species have been named in his honour, such as Buddleja sterniana (now B. crispa), Cotoneaster sternianus, Helleborus ×sternii (= H. argutifolius × H. lividus) and Paeonia sterniana.